 Beef short ribs, like their poorer cousin beef pot roast, take time to make well.
 But time isn’t the only prerequisite for making memorable short ribs.

 Just what are memorable short ribs?
-Here’s my own personal criteria:
+Here’s our very own criteria:

 All this, if you do it right, will result in ribs that are neither dry, stringy or chewy.
 They’ll change your notion of short ribs being a poor man’s steak.